Record Keeping Requirements

 - How often do we have to report our child's attendance?

-You only need to report your child's attendance at the end of your child's school year.
+Attendance is reported at the end of each academic year (in June).
 You are welcome to send us your child's attendance more often.
 We have parents that send it to us monthly, quarterly, and biannually.
 Just keep one record (per child) and update it throughout the school year.

 - Why do we need to log both days and hours?
 My last umbrella school didn't require this.